CamHD-Analysis/CamHD_motion_metadata/README.md

 Under the NSF OTIC-sponsored program [_Cloud-Capable Tools for CamHD Data Analysis_](https://camhd-analysis.github.io/public-www/), we are investigating the use of video analytics / machine vision to generate ancillary metadata about each video: camera motion and position, and identification of sections (sequences of frames, time bounds) within each video when the camera is still, and looking and particular known "stations" on the vent.

-This repo is the primary distribution point for those metadata files.
-The Git format lets us version files as they are created, flag and track data quality issues, etc.
+This repo is the primary distribution point for that metadata.
+Git lets us version files as they are created, flag and track data quality issues, etc.

 For additional information on this project, please see [the project blog](https://camhd-analysis.github.io/public-www/)

 # Data in JSON format

-The "raw" data format is a set of one or more JSON files for each video in the CI.
+The "canonical" data format is a set of one or more JSON files for each video in the CI.

 The directory structure within this repository mirrors that of the raw data archive.
 Since we only analyze one instrument, all of the metadata files are under the